dougsland/bz-query/README.md

 First, go to https://bugzilla.redhat.com and click: **Username -> Preferences -> API Keys**.

 **ATENTION:**
-As soon you click: "Generate the API-key" a long string will be generated with chars and numbers, COPY as it's only displayed once.
+As soon you click: "**Generate the API-key**" a long string will be generated with chars and numbers, COPY as it's only displayed **ONCE**.

 ```
 $ mkdir -p ~/.config/python-bugzilla/ && cd ~/.config/python-bugzilla/